 Just don’t forget to create content well in advance of the actual awareness campaign you’ve identified as relevant, especially if you plan to approach the media to try and secure some free PR!
 The media often produce their content well in advance, so last minute submissions are less likely to prove successful.

 You see, coming up with content ideas can be easy!

 When it comes to planning your marketing and PR activities for the months or year ahead, I highly recommend that you consider national awareness days.
 You really can generate lots of PR and content ideas for your photography business quickly and easily.

 They will give you a topical hook which you can use to create timely conversations and generate valuable engagement with your audience.
 Have a go and let me know how you get on!

 Don’t forget to download your free copy of 50 monthly awareness campaigns happening in 2020!
-Sign up to this and other free resources by clicking the image below or here or buy your copy of my 2020 National Awareness Days Guide for just £14.
+Sign up to this and other free resources by clicking the image below or here or buy your copy of my guide to 500+ National Awareness Days in 2020.